Bug a Boo (song): Music video

-Despite not being a big chart hit, the song's music video was very popular, receiving much airplay from both MTV and BET music networks.
-It was also Destiny's Child first to chart on the popular TRL Top 10 countdown and the last music video to feature former members LaTavia Roberson and LeToya Luckett.
-The video was directed by Darren Grant in July 1999.
+The video was directed by Darren Grant on August 18, 1999.
+It was the group's final music video to feature former members LaTavia Roberson and LeToya Luckett.

-In the video the group are walking down a shopping boulevard.
-Four men driving a red car who seem to be trying to attract their attention then approach them but the girls of Destiny's Child don't seem very interested as the men are "bugging" them.
-In another shot the girls trying to escape the men accidentally run into a men's locker room where they see basketball star Kobe Bryant getting ready for a game.
-In the next shot the group are wearing cheerleader outfits doing a routine cheer with Wyclef Jean as bandleader.
+In the video, the group are walking down Melrose Avenue in Los Angeles, CA. Four men are driving a red car, trying to attract their attention, but the girls of Destiny's Child are uninterested.
+The girls accidentally run into a men's locker room where they see basketball star Kobe Bryant getting ready for a game.
+In the next shot, the group are wearing gold cheerleader outfits doing a routine cheer with Wyclef Jean as bandleader.
+The marching scene was filmed at Fairfax High School.
 The marching band in the video were actual members of the UCLA Marching Band.
-Wyclef Jean is also seen clearly wearing the UCLA Drum Major uniform.
-The final shot shows the group back on the boulevard and fed up with hiding from the unwanted attention from the men in the car they give in and jump in the car and all drive off.
+By the end of the video, the group members meet up with the four men from earlier.
+They all drive away in the red car, laughing.

+A second version of the video was produced for the "Refugee Camp Remix" with additional footage from the same session.
+The original music video is featured on the video compilation The Platinum's on the Wall, whereas the video for the "Refugee Camp Remix" was never released to any disc.

 The music video for "Bug a Boo" premiered on BET the week ending September 12, 1999.
 It later made its debut on MTV the following week ending September 19, 1999.

-In the remix version of the video all the sequences are the same except in the shot where Wyclef is seen as the band leader.
-The remix then starts to play as the band, the cheerleaders, and even the players start to dance.
-The next shot shows the girls at a party salsa dancing with male partners while Wyclef raps.
-The video then finishes with the group back on the boulevard and fed up with hiding from the unwanted attention from the men in the car they give in and jump in the car and all drive off.

-The original music video is featured on the video compilation The Platinum's on the Wall, whereas the video for the "Refugee Camp Remix" was never released to any disc, but could be later found on YouTube in low quality.

 Beyoncé's gold two piece outfit from the shoot is on display at the Hard Rock Cafe restaurant in San Francisco, California.